Concluding Thoughts about Agile Implementation in Your Organization

 Agile Delivery

-The agile implementation does not work in isolation for the software development.
-It must be aligned with the Agile delivery for your products.
-This is one of the primary reasons why I advised to convince management first to adopt Agile with heart and soul.
+Agile implementation does not work in isolation for software development.
+It has to be aligned with Agile delivery for your products.
+This is one of the primary reasons why I had advised to first convince management to properly adopt Agile.

-Client deliverables and the releases are usually decided by the stakeholders outside the development team.
+Client deliverables and releases are usually determined by stakeholders outside the development team.
 If they are not synchronized with the development team and their delivery cycle is following some other methodology, Agile development will never seem to be working for them or living up to their expectations.

-As you can see in Figure 1, the construction phase (generally called as Agile development) is regarded as an Agile methodology.
-But that is a reductionist approach by far.
-It is only one of the three broad phases of the Agile delivery cycle.
+As you can see in Figure 1, the construction phase (generally called Agile development) is regarded as an Agile methodology.
+But that is by far a reductionist approach.
+It is only one of only three broad phases of the Agile delivery cycle.
 I would not go into the debate of whether it is the most critical phase or not but it doesn’t go on its own, without any dispute.

 AGILE DELIVERY